mxstack/mxmake/README.rst

 Checkout sources by running ``mxdev``.
 It does not generate project files.

+Dependency targets:

+- files

+Configuration options:

+- PROJECT_CONFIG: The config file to use.
+Defaults to ``mxdev.ini``.

 install
 ~~~~~~~

 Install packages with pip after creating files and checking out sources.

+Dependency targets:

+- sources

 dependencies